 “Who the hell cares?”

 So David did a scene from Summer and Smoke with a friend from acting class, and that was it.
 When he got back to his apartment, he got a message from his answering service that Dark Shadows wanted him to come in for a camera test.

 The next afternoon, I walked down Colmbus Avenue, past Lincoln Center, and continued down a tired brown-gray 9th Avenue, winding up at a yellow-reddish brick building with a small sign identifying ABC… I was shown the way onto an empty living room set in front of a camera and cameraman.
 I was told through a loudspeaker, like a voice from God, to turn this way and that — not to speak, not to emote.
 After a few minutes, I was excused.
 The next day, I was told I had the job — doing what I wasn’t sure.

 A few days later, David had a contract, a costume, and no lines.

-The silence comes from The Turn of the Screw, the 1898 Henry James novella where it’s actually not clear whether the ghosts are meant to be real, or the hallucination of a high-strung governess, or a metaphor for the corruption inherent in a child’s journey toward adulthood.
+The silence comes from The Turn of the Screw, the 1898 Henry James novella where it’s actually not clear whether the ghosts are meant to be real, or the hallucination of a lunatic governess, or a metaphor for the corruption inherent in a child’s journey toward adulthood.